ornao/pp5_vintage/README.md

 - add more filtering to products
 - add code that show product is sold when put in bag/bought
 - add neutral home page for proucts when category is none add to if else statement
+- update condition model field so filters correctly high to low